Jc-alt logo

 def hammingWeight(self, n: int) -> int:

-# Result -> count of set bits of binary representation
+# Count number of set bits (1s) in binary representation

 count = 0